-User name: robin.franklin@springhill.org Password: nutrition3
+User name: robin.franklin@springhill.org Password: nutrition

-Guest Meals can be ordered and paid for by going to www.smccatering.catertrax.com.
-From there select AYR Guest Tray>View Details, then follow the prompts.
-Or if you prefer to call in your order, you can pay the Cafeteria cashier then dial 410-6325 (Meal) to place your order.
-Guest meals are \$7.00.
+Guest Meals can be ordered and paid for by going to Courtyard Cafe.
+Or if you prefer to call in your order, you can dial 410-6325 (Meal) to place your order and pay with credit card.
+Guest meals are \$10.00.

 After-hour meals for patients can be ordered by clicking the Catertrax icon on your desktop.
 The Customer Login User name is your unit number.
-The password is the word Unit and your unit number (i.e. Unit1100).
+The password is the word Unit and your unit number (i.e. Unit 1100).